 The key elements are there.
 The detachable throttle is probably the neatest feature: given that you're going to need easy access to your keyboard for its extra buttons, being able to split these components around it is a definite advantage.

 It's also got the much-needed Z-axis rotation for rudder control, although the press of a switch will enable you to operate the rudder via a rocker on the front of the throttle grip.
 You get plenty of programmable buttons too, but they feel very much the sort you'd expect to find on a budget controller.

-The action on the stick and throttle aren't great either, and you'll likely notice some grunching plastic noises as you push and pull the controller around.
+The action on the stick and throttle aren't great either, and you'll likely notice some graunching plastic noises as you push and pull the controller around.
 But it's still robust and feels solid on the desk.
-If you can't convince yourself an X-55 or Warthog is a sensible purchase, then this extremely good-value offering from Thrustmaster is not a bad option at all.
+This is an excellent value pick if you can't convince yourself that an X56 or Warthog is a sensible purchase.